What to Wear to a Job Interview as a Woman: Complete 2025 Guide

 • Business casual: A pair of tailored pants with a beige or white blouse and a blazer would be appropriate.
 Another good option is a tailored dress or a skirt with a button-down shirt plus flat loafers or ankle boots.

-• Smart casual: A pair of dark-wash jeans with a stylish top (for example, a silk blouse) and a blazer are a good option.
+• Smart casual: A pair of dark jeans with a stylish top (for example, a light-colored blouse) will convey professionalism without looking too formal.
 Complete the look with stylish flats or low heels.

-• Casual interview attire: Wear a flowy midi dress with a cardigan or a blazer plus flats or sandals.
+• Casual: Wear a flowy midi dress with a cardigan or a blazer plus flats or sandals.
 Alternatively, wear a pair of well-fitting dark or navy blue jeans with a cotton shirt or a sweater.
 Even though this style is relaxed and comfortable, remember to avoid overly casual elements.

 Casual culture allows for more creative, relaxed outfits.
 Mix professional elements with casual ones.
 A well-fitting pair of tailored jeans or dress pants, a button-down shirt or blouse, and a cardigan will help you make a great first impression.
 Add flat shoes or low heels and wear a scarf, ring, or watch that reflects your personal style.
 Remember the three-piece rule: you can remove the cardigan if it doesn't fit the environment.